terraform-google-modules/terraform-example-foundation/0-bootstrap/README-GitLab.md

     - Environments
     - Networks
     - Projects
-A [Personal](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) access token or a [Group](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html) access token configured with the following [scopes](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#personal-access-token-scopes):
+- A [Personal](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) access token or a [Group](https://docs.gitlab.com/ee/user/group/settings/group_access_tokens.html) access token configured with the following [scopes](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#personal-access-token-scopes):
     - read_api
     - create_runner
     - read_repository
     - write_repository
     - read_registry
     - write_registry
+- A [Runner](https://docs.gitlab.com/ee/tutorials/create_register_first_runner/) with the name `gl_runner` should be created in your GitLab account.
+Save the token of the runner once it has been created.
+It will be used in the next steps.
 - A Google Cloud [organization](https://cloud.google.com/resource-manager/docs/creating-managing-organization).
 - A Google Cloud [billing account](https://cloud.google.com/billing/docs/how-to/manage-billing-account).
 - Cloud Identity or Google Workspace groups for organization and billing admins.